 3 May 2022

-For an engineering student, busy days are a lifestyle especially when it comes to coursework and workloads.
-Hence, scheduling my programs, following them the best way I can, and restarting the next day from where I left or failed is crucial.
+For an Engineering student, busy days are a lifestyle, especially when it comes to coursework and workloads.
+Hence, scheduling my programmes, following them the best way I can, and restarting the next day from where I left or failed is crucial.
 It is very important to have a good balance between all those tasks and your personal activities with family, friends, work, church or elsewhere.

 Reminding myself of my short and long-term goals is equally one of the keys that help me to be on track and feel less overloaded with my responsibilities.
 It is important to know and remind yourself every day of where you are going and what you want to become.
 Picturing myself in that dream job helps me persevere and know I am doing all I do for a purpose.

 Group study is inevitably part of this lifestyle as it helps me to learn from others and share my own skills.
 It also introduces me to different amazing people of which some become friends for life!
 And it's a good way of pouring out all that stress because we are stronger together.

 At the end of the day, self-reflection, and prayer (since I'm a believer), help me gain the strength I need for the rest of the journey.
 Keeping my eyes fixed on the objective, weighing my achievements over my misses, targeting improvement, and most importantly, never giving up is my everyday goal because hard work always pays!